 Applies to epinephrine: injection injectable, injection solution

-As well as its needed effects, epinephrine (the active ingredient contained in Sus-Phrine Injection) may cause some unwanted effects.
+Along with its needed effects, epinephrine (the active ingredient contained in Sus-Phrine Injection) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking epinephrine, check with your doctor immediately:Incidence not known:
+Check with your doctor immediately if any of the following side effects occur while taking epinephrine:Incidence not known

 - Abnormal or decreased touch sensation